-- For Pilot, Flight Attendant, Flight Engineer or TWU-Represented retirees (and your covered eligible dependents), the RSM Option pays 100% of the first \$5,000 of inpatient hospital eligible expenses after the annual deductible is met.
-Thereafter, further inpatient hospital eligible expenses are paid at 80% until the annual out-of-pocket maximum is met.
-Any further inpatient hospital eligible expenses are paid at 100% for the remainder of the year. - For Officer, Management/Specialist or Support Staff and Agent/Representative/Planner retirees (and your covered eligible dependents), the RSM Option pays 80% of in-network inpatient hospital eligible expenses after your deductible is met, until you reach your annual out-of-pocket maximum.
-Thereafter, further in-network inpatient hospital eligible expenses are paid at

-100% for the remainder of the year (and 60% out-of-network inpatient hospital eligible expenses).
+- For Pilot, Flight Attendant, Flight Engineer or TWU-Represented retirees (and your covered eligible dependents), the RSM Option pays 100% of the first \$5,000 of inpatient hospital eligible expenses after the annual Deductible is met.
+Thereafter, further inpatient hospital eligible expenses are paid at 80% until the annual Out-of-Pocket Maximum is met.
+Any further inpatient hospital eligible expenses are paid at 100% for the remainder of the year. - For Officer, Management/Specialist or Support Staff and Agent/Representative/Planner retirees (and your covered eligible dependents), the RSM Option pays 80% of in-network inpatient hospital eligible expenses after your Deductible is met, until you reach your annual Out-of-Pocket Maximum.
+Thereafter, further in-network inpatient hospital eligible expenses are paid at 100% for the remainder of the year (and 60% out-of-network inpatient hospital eligible expenses).

-Accidental Injury Benefit: If you and/or a covered dependent are injured in a nonwork related accident, the RSM Option pays 100% of the first \$250 of hospital and physician charges per person each calendar year.
+Accidental Injury Benefit: If you and/or a covered dependent are injured in a non-work related accident, the RSM Option pays 100% of the first \$250 of hospital and physician charges per person each calendar year.
 Treatment must be received within 24 hours of the accident.
-After the first \$250 of eligible expenses, you must satisfy the deductible and co-insurance provisions.
+After the first \$250 of eligible expenses, you must satisfy the Deductible and Co-insurance provisions.

-If two or more members of your family are injured in the same accident, only one individual deductible applies to all injured family members for expenses in connection with that accident during the year in which the accident occurs.
-Individual annual deductibles (up to the family maximum) still apply to each person for expenses not related to the accident.
+If two or more members of your family are injured in the same accident, only one individual Deductible applies to all injured family members for expenses in connection with that accident during the year in which the accident occurs.
+Individual annual Deductibles (up to the family maximum) still apply to each person for expenses not related to the accident.

-Annual Individual/Family Deductible: Each individual must satisfy his or her own deductible.
-The family annual deductible is applicable if three or more family members are covered.
-Under the RSM Option, once the family annual deductible has been satisfied, all covered individuals are eligible for reimbursement of eligible medical expenses, regardless of whether they have satisfied individual annual deductibles.
+Annual Individual/Family Deductible: Each individual must satisfy his or her own Deductible.
+The family annual Deductible is applicable if three or more family members are covered.
+Under the RSM Option, once the family annual Deductible has been satisfied, all covered individuals are eligible for reimbursement of eligible medical expenses, regardless of whether they have satisfied individual annual Deductibles.

-Annual Out-of-Pocket Maximum for Pilot, Flight Engineer, Flight Attendant or TWU-Represented retirees: After you satisfy the annual out-of-pocket maximum for eligible expenses, the medical option pays 100% of eligible expenses for the rest of the calendar year.
-The covered person's co-insurance amounts apply to the annual out-of-pocket maximum, with the exception of expenses covered at 50%.
+Annual Out-of-Pocket Maximum for Pilot, Flight Engineer, Flight Attendant or TWU-Represented retirees: After you satisfy the annual Out-of-Pocket Maximum for eligible expenses, the medical option pays 100% of eligible expenses for the rest of the calendar year.
+The covered person's Co-insurance amounts apply to the annual Out-of-Pocket Maximum, with the exception of expenses covered at 50%.

-Annual Out-of-Pocket Maximum for Officer, Management/Specialist or Support Staff or Agent/Representative/Planner retirees: After you satisfy the annual outof-pocket maximum for eligible expenses under the option you have selected for coverage under the option you have selected for coverage, the medical option pays 100% of eligible expenses for the rest of the calendar year (with the exception of mail order drugs)(with the exception of mail order drugs).
-The covered person's coinsurance amounts apply to the annual out-of-pocket maximum, with the exception of expenses covered at 50%.
+Annual Out-of-Pocket Maximum for Officer, Management/Specialist or Support Staff or Agent/Representative/Planner retirees: After you satisfy the annual Out-of-Pocket Maximum for eligible expenses under the option you have selected for coverage under the option you have selected for coverage, the medical option pays 100% of eligible expenses for the rest of the calendar year (with the exception of mail order drugs) (with the exception of mail order drugs).
+The covered person's Co-insurance amounts apply to the annual Out-of-Pocket Maximum, with the exception of expenses covered at 50%.

 Negotiated Rates: The Standard Medical Options offer a voluntary network of physicians, hospitals and other medical service providers that have agreed to charge negotiated rates for eligible medical services.
 The negotiated rates may save you and the Company money when you or your covered dependent needs medical care and chooses a participating provider.
-The Standard Medical Options offer a voluntary network of physicians, hospitals and other medical services.
-The negotiated rates that have agreed to charge negotiated rates for eligible medical services.
-The negotiated rates may save you and the Company money when you or your covered dependent needs medical care have agreed to charge negotiated rates for eligible medical services.
+The Retiree Standard Medical Options offer a voluntary network of physicians, hospitals and other medical service providers that have agreed to charge negotiated rates for eligible medical services.
 The negotiated rates may save you and the Company money when you or your covered dependent needs medical care and chooses a participating provider.